The Vein Institute is a vein clinic specialising in the surgery-free treatment of painful varicose veins.

 How long do the treatments take?

 Most sessions last half an hour to 45 minutes.
-Laser treatment usually take one hour whilst sclerotherapy treatments last 30 minutes.
+Laser treatment usually takes one hour whilst sclerotherapy treatments last 30 minutes.

 What do the injections contain?

-The medicines are forms of strong soap which are registered in Australia as Aethoxysclerol and Sodium Tetradecyl Sulfate.
-Both medicines are effective with millions of patients being treated world wide.
+The medicines are forms of strong soap that are registered in Australia as Aethoxysclerol and Sodium Tetradecyl Sulfate.
+Both medicines are effective with millions of patients being treated worldwide.
 Salt solutions are NOT used at The Vein Institute.
 A full discussion regarding the medications will happen at your first consultation.

 Are treatments covered by Medicare?